 For projects leveraging advanced technology to promote cultural heritage, with an emphasis on creating immersive and interactive experiences in museums, historical sites, and heritage spaces.
 Examples include multimedia installations, virtual exhibits, and experiential environments.

-Celebrates the use of VR and AR as powerful tools to explore, interpret, and engage with cultural heritage, from accessing museum collections to enhancing the storytelling of historical sites.
+Celebrates the use of VR, AR and XR as powerful tools to explore, interpret, and engage with cultural heritage, from accessing museum collections to enhancing the storytelling of historical sites.

-Recognizes outstanding audiovisual works—films, documentaries, animations, or short videos—that bring cultural heritage stories to life for a broad audience, making history accessible and compelling.
+Recognises outstanding audiovisual works — films, documentaries, animations, or short videos — that bring cultural heritage stories to life for a broad audience, making history accessible and compelling.
+This category incorporates the Museums in Short section, dedicated to short audiovisual productions with a maximum duration of 10 minutes.